top of page

 It is the promise of Sabbath rest and refuge in times of trouble or hardship - a kadesh (place of refreshing) in the wilderness.

-God has placed upon our hearts a ministry in Scotland, and specifically a ministry to Christian leaders.
-We desire to offer leaders a place of rest and restoration with ministry tailored to each person or couple that stays with us, and we are calling this ministry The Scottish Promise.
-We invite you to peruse this website for more information about The Scottish Promise, our personal call, and the vision that the Lord has given us.
-And we welcome any question you might have for us.
+God has placed a desire upon our hearts to minister to Christian leaders.
+We desire to offer leaders a place of rest and restoration with prayer ministry tailored to each person or couple that stays with us, if desired.
+We invite you to peruse this website for more information about The Scottish Promise and how you can be a retreat guest, or how to partner with us in this ministry.
+We welcome any question you might have for us.

 Beannachd Dia dhuit (The blessings of God be with you),